John Oliver grills Dustin Hoffman about sexual harassment allegations

-(CNN)Dustin Hoffman and "Last Week Tonight" host, John Oliver, got into a heated discussion Monday night when Oliver brought up recent allegations of sexual harassment against the actor.
+(CNN)Dustin Hoffman and "Last Week Tonight" host John Oliver got into a heated discussion Monday night when Oliver brought up recent allegations of sexual harassment against the actor.

-The exchange, which was captured on video by Washington Post reporter Steven Zeitchik, took place during a panel moderated by Oliver for a 20th anniversary screening of "Wag the Dog" at the 92nd Street Y in New York City, which Hoffman starred in.
-The poor quality video is edited and only about six minutes of the one hour panel discussion was posted online by the Washington Post.
+The exchange, which was captured on video by Washington Post reporter Steven Zeitchik, took place during a panel moderated by Oliver for a 20th anniversary screening of "Wag the Dog," which starred Hoffman.
+The poor quality video is edited, and only about six minutes of the one-hour panel discussion at the 92nd Street Y in New York City was posted online by the Post.
 Portions of the video are hard to understand due to the poor audio quality.

 The comedian host brought up the allegations in front of the panel's live audience.

-The Post reports that about half way through the movie discussion, Oliver began to broach the subject.
+The Post reports that about halfway through the movie discussion, Oliver began to broach the subject.

 "This is something we're going to have to talk about because," Oliver said.
 "It's hanging in the air."

-Oliver was referring to recent allegations made by Anna Graham Hunter in an essay she wrote, which was published on November 1 by The Hollywood Reporter.
-In the column, she claims Hoffman, now 80, made multiple inappropriate comments and unwanted sexual advances towards her when she was a 17-year-old production assistant on the set of "The Death of a Salesman" in 1985.
+Oliver was referring to recent allegations made by Anna Graham Hunter in an essay, which was published on November 1 by The Hollywood Reporter.
+In the column, she claims Hoffman, now 80, made multiple inappropriate comments and unwanted sexual advances toward her when she was a 17-year-old production assistant on the set of "The Death of a Salesman" in 1985.

 "It's hanging in the air?"
 Hoffman said.
 "From a few things you've read you've made an incredible assumption about me.
 You've made the case better than anyone else can.
 I'm guilty," he told Oliver.